Page last updated:

 chrootwhen importing docker images from docker registries.

 Cloud Foundry establishes a container-specific overlay filesystem mount.
 Cloud Foundry uses

 pivot_rootto move the root filesystem into this overlay, in order to isolate the container from the host system’s filesystem.
 For more information about

 /proc/self/exewhenever it needs to run a binary in a container.

 Cloud Foundry establishes a virtual ethernet pair for each container for network traffic.
 For more information, see Container Network Traffic.
 The virtual ethernet pair has the following features:

 - One interface in the pair is inside the container’s network namespace, and is the only non-loopback interface accessible inside the container.

 - The other interface remains in the host network namespace and is bridged to the container-side interface.

 - Egress allow list rules are applied to these interfaces according to ASGs configured by the admin.

-- First-packet logging rules may also be enabled on TCP allow list rules.
+- First-packet logging rules might also be activated on the TCP allow list rules.

 - DNAT rules are established on the host to enable traffic ingress from the host interface to allowed ports on the container-side interface.